alissiawells/dep/README.md

 </p>

 ## Dep
+ Some consider `go modules` is kosher.
+Others use a custom dependency management tool for Golang.
+But if you use third-party libraries, you must obey the choice of the another developer regarding this.

-[dep](https://golang.github.io/dep/). is a dependency management tool for Go.
-It requires Go 1.9 or newer to compile.
+[Dep](https://golang.github.io/dep/) is a dependency management tool for Go that requires Go 1.9 or newer to compile.

-However, there's no appropriate version of Go for some Linux distributives, and `dep init` does not write out a partial Gopkg.toml when it fails.
+Since there's no appropriate version of Go for some Linux distributives, `dep init` does not write out a partial Gopkg.toml when it fails.

 Removing functions `ValidateProjectRoots` and `ValidateParams` and rebuilding dep fixed the issue in my case (it is described [here](https://github.com/golang/dep/issues/909))

 ## Installation